Origins What is Buddhism Doctrines Comparison The Truth

 Anicca — Impermanence

 All things are constantly changing.
-Human life embodies this truth in the aging process and the cycle of birth and death.
-Nothing lasts; everything decays.
-To cling to the impermanent is to invite suffering.
+Human life embodies this most in the aging process and the cycle of birth and death.
+Nothing lasts, so to cling to the impermanent is to invite suffering.

 🌧